sparkaiconsulting/AIestheticsAnalyzer/README.md

 <p>If you would like to contribute to AIestheticsAnalyzer, please submit a pull request on <a href="https://github.com/sparkaiconsulting/AIestheticsAnalyzer">GitHub</a>.</p>

+<h2>Privacy</h2>

+<p>We take your privacy seriously.
+AIestheticsAnalyzer does not collect any personal data.
+For more information, please read our privacy policy.</p>

 <h2>License</h2>

 <p>AIestheticsAnalyzer is released under the <a href="https://opensource.org/licenses/MIT">MIT License</a>.</p>